Have you or a loved one been diagnosed with a hernia and are not sure what caused it?

 Talk to your doctor about other specific things you can do to prevent yourself from developing a hernia.

-If you think you have a hernia, schedule an appointment with one of our surgeons at the Hernia Center of Northeast Georgia Medical Center.
+If you think you have a hernia, schedule an appointment with one of our hernia surgeons at the Hernia Center of NGMC.
+Choosing the right hernia doctor can help you avoid hernia recurrence and other complications.
 The Hernia Center is Georgia’s first accredited Hernia Surgery Center of Excellence and offers you access to the most advanced robotic and minimally invasive surgical techniques for hernia repair.
+Our experienced surgeons perform 50 – 80 hernia surgeries a month and more than 1,500 robotic hernia repairs using the da Vinci surgical system.
+Learn more about the Hernia Center of Northeast Georgia Medical Center or call 770-282-8956 to speak to our care team about questions or to schedule an appointment.